Programming641/computer_vision_algorithm3/README.md

 At the end of the processing, it will write all shapes with all pixel numbers into file.

 recreate shapes.py takes it further with the shapes file created above.
 It reads the shape's file created and recreates each shape.
-But finding shape algorithm is weak!
-I need to work on this.....
+But finding shape algorithm does not work as I expect..
+I am working on fixing this.